Blog

 It usually governs the Indian Certificate of Secondary Education (ICSE) and Indian School Certificate (ISC) for classes 10 and 12, respectively.

-Constitutionally recognized as a non-governmental board of school education, it has more than 2,300 schools in India and abroad under its affiliation.
+Constitutionally recognised as a non-governmental board of school education, it has more than 2,300 schools in India and abroad under its affiliation.

-The curriculum is designed to invest practical and application-based knowledge while nurturing analytical thinking among students.
+The curriculum of this top board in India is designed to invest practical and application-based knowledge while nurturing analytical thinking among students.

 Some teachers and students find the CISCE curriculum to be quite extensive and demanding, thereby making it one of the toughest education boards in India.